-Most of the air conditioners come with the possibility to set your temperature preferences today.
-Energy Star* recommends setting your AC to 78F (26C) — the ideal temperature to cool down without bringing up your energy bill.
-You can lower down the temperature when you are not home.
+Most air conditioners come with the possibility to set your temperature preferences today.
+Energy Star* recommends setting your AC to 78F (26C) — the ideal temperature to cool down without raising your energy bill.
+You can lower the temperature when you are not home.

 *Energy Star is a program run by the U.S. Environmental Protection Agency and the U.S. Department of Energy that promotes energy efficiency.
-We will be referring to this program further on in the article as well.
+We will also be referring to this program further in the article.

 2. AC Model Recency

 Just 40 years ago, even the best energy-efficient ac units of the time were producing 30% to 50% more energy than the air conditioners made today.
 Purchasing a very recent model can help you save up to 40% of energy compared to the AC products made in the 2000s.

 Here comes the question: Do I have to change my air conditioner all the time to make sure I have the most energy-efficient air conditioner unit?
 Of course, you don’t!

 If you want to make sure your electricity consumption is always low, we recommend choosing a portable evaporative air cooler.
 These devices are the best price-quality combo, and they are perfect for cooling down your personal space.
 In addition, you only need to change the cartridge every few months, and they are as good as new!